JonasGroeger/cookiecutter-mediawiki-extension/README.md

     $ cookiecutter https://github.com/JonasGroeger/cookiecutter-mediawiki-extension.git

 You'll be prompted for some questions, answer them, then it will create a custom MediaWiki extension for you.

-**Note**: To conform with all naming conventions (PHP, JS/CSS, Composer) you should watch closely when filling out the project template parameters and see how its done there.
+**Note**: If you want to conform with all naming conventions (PHP, JS/CSS, Composer) you should watch closely when filling out the project template parameters.
+The default values are conforming with all conventions.

 It prompts you for questions.
 Answer them: